 The Higher School Certificate (HSC) is the credential awarded to secondary school students who successfully complete senior high school level studies (Years 11 and 12 or equivalent) in New South Wales, Australia.
 It is currently developed and managed by the NSW Education Standards Authority (NESA).
 It was first introduced in 1967, with the last major revision coming into effect in 2019.

 A major HSC Syllabus reform was executed in 2019.
-The “new” syllabus involved the addition of “Science Extension” and “Investigating Science” as new courses available to students which commenced teaching in October 2018 for the cohort of 2019.
+The “new” syllabus involved the addition of “Science Extension” and “Investigating Science” as new courses.
+These courses were made available to students that commenced teaching in October 2018 for the cohort of 2019.
 The course “Senior Science” was discontinued as of October 2018.
 The reformed syllabus involved changes that are a move towards compulsory English, Physics, Chemistry, Biology, Investigating Science and Extension Science in the future.

 SEE MORE OF OUR HSC SYDNEY BLOG POSTS HERE.